jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 Synapse does not just retrieve — it actively upgrades.

 **How it works**:
-- High-signal patterns are generalized into new contract templates, improved synthesis debate prompts, refined verification rules, or verification snippets.
+- High-signal patterns from global Strategy are generalized into new contract templates, improved synthesis debate prompts, refined verification rules, or verification snippets.
 - Upgraded artifacts are versioned and encrypted.
 - Only qualifying contributors (based on contribution score) can decrypt and use them locally in their Enigma Machine runs.
+- Raw Economic BD/PD artifacts from feed vaults are upgraded centrally using the latest global intelligence.

 **Why it works**:
 The upgrade process is tied directly to the meta-RL loop, so only improvements that have demonstrated real performance gains are promoted.